FartLabs/ts-declarative/README.md

 At its core, the framework is a library that allows developers to design decorators for annotating classes, similar to `reflect-metadata`.
 A "Declarative" is a function that updates this annotation and can be curried for flexible application.
-The linked example demonstrates several decorators designed for programming a declarative resource-oriented API server.
+The example demonstrates several decorators designed for programming a declarative resource-oriented API server.

 ## Example